Webmaster, Derbyshire VCH Trust

 Most if not all of the stations we have covered in this blog would have carried another name or names at some stage.
 If you are interested in this aspect of railway station history or want more details about station opening and closing dates, we’d recommend you have a look at an on-line version of Michael Quick’s Railway Passenger Stations in Great Britain: a Chronology – The Railway & Canal Historical Society (rchs.org.uk).

 This post was slightly edited on 21 December 2022, to make it clear that the second Midland station at Chesterfield was built around 200 yards north of the 1840 station.
 The picture of the 1870s Midland Railway station and a revised picture of Chesterfield Central Railway station (both from TP Wood’s Almanac for 1900) were added on 28 December 2022.
-A further edit was undertaken on 15 May 2023 adding a link to a post on the architect of the LDECR Market Place station and update the entry on Chesterfield (Midland) station, refering to a canopy refurbishment.
+A further edit was undertaken on 15 May 2023 adding a link to a post on the architect of the LDECR Market Place station and update the entry on Chesterfield (Midland) station, referring to a canopy refurbishment.
+On 25 July 2024 a further edit was made to the section on North Midland House confirming that masonry elements from the original 1840 Francis Thompson station were incorporated into that property.

 Chesterfield’s railway stations: a short history Read More »